-- The warning will clearly inform the staff that his/her answers to questions will not be used against them in a criminal prosecution - Subject must be informed that refusing to give a statement (or failing to give a true statement) may be grounds for immediate termination of employment and Pake Pake Pake Core (See 1991) established in that interview will be used in a criminal proceeding.
-1 min Garrity: The Investigative Process Garrity: The Investigative Process • The burden of proof that the prosecutor Garrity: The Investigative Process did not use statements of the accused under Garrity is on the State.
-The two cases must not mingle after interrogation of the suspect staff with Garrity warning NATIONAL PREA RESOURCE CENTER If you interview a staff member who is a suspect in a criminal case before the case goes to trial, and you receive information from that staff member regarding their guilt, the burden of proof is on the prosecutor to demonstrate that information was not shared from those interviews with the criminal investigators.
-This is a very difficult thing to prove, since it involves proving that no communication took place or that the investigators were ignorant of the staff member's guilt.
-1 min Garrity: The Investigative Process Garrity: The Investigative Process Garrity: The Investigative Solutions Process Try a non-coerced staff suspect statement first If the suspect staff refuses to answer questions and your agency wants answers you must provide some type of Garrity warning NATIONAL PREA RESOURCE CENTER What should you do?
-If you need to interview the staff member before the criminal case is complete, try a non- coerced interview.
+Garrity The warning will clearly inform the staff that his/her answers to questions will not be used against them in a criminal prosecution Subject must be informed that refusing to give a statement (or failing to give a true statement) may be grounds for immediate termination of employment The warning must clearly inform the staff member that their statements will not be used in criminal proceedings, and that they may be disciplined or terminated if they 1 min choose not to cooperate.
+This means that the Garrity warning should never be used if there is any chance that the information established in that interview will be used in a criminal proceeding.
+Garrity: The Investigative Process Garrity: The Investigative Process The burden of proof that the prosecutor did not use statements of the accused under Garrity is on the State.
+The two cases must not mingle after interrogation of the suspect staff with Garrity warning Garrity: The Investigative Process If you interview a staff member who is a suspect in a criminal case before the case goes to trial, and you receive information from that staff member regarding their guilt, the burden of proof is on the prosecutor to demonstrate that information was not shared from those investigators were ignorant of the staff member's guilt.
+1 min Garrity: The Investigative Process Garrity: The Investigative Process Garrity: The Investigative Solutions - Try a non-coerced staff suspect statement first Process If the suspect staff refuses to answer questions and your agency wants answers you must provide some type of Garrity warning NATIONAL PREA RESOURCE CENTER • What should you do?
+If you need to interview the staff member before the criminal case is complete, try a non- coerced interview. • This means that you would not threaten staff with termination, which would make it a coerced interview. .5 min Garrity: The Investigative Process Garrity: The Investigative Process It is important to let the criminal case pass into the charged state before the administrative investigator begins to interview the staff suspect Garrity: The Investigative Process Alternatively, let the criminal case move forward with the awareness that it may last for months or even years.
+1 min Court Approach Court Approach